Speeding Ticket Virginia Speeding Ticket Fairfax Lawyer What Happens

 In the state of Virginia, there are two sorts of speeding cases, reckless driving, and ordinary speeding.
 Reckless driving means going over 80 miles per hour at any given time or any speed that is 20 miles per hour over the specified speed limit.
-The violation in question is a class one misdemeanor punishable by up to $2,500, a maximum amount of 12 months in jail and having the driver’s license suspended.
+The violation in question is a class one misdemeanor punishable by up to $2,500, a maximum amount of 12 months in jail and having the vehicle operating’s license suspended.
 This type of conviction will stay on the driver’s driving record for 11 years.

-When the driver receives the ticket, he/she must read the ticket carefully and search for the “law section” he/she is charged with.
+When the operator receives the ticket, he/she must read the ticket carefully and search for the “law section” he/she is charged with.
 If it’s an average speeding, he/she would have the choice of paying it or hiring a lawyer to present his/her case in court.

 Traffic ticket fines depend on the offense.
 The driver will find this amount on the actual citation.
 If the ticket does not include the exact amount owed, the drivers must contact the court through the Virginia courts case information site or contact the law enforcement agency that issued the citation.